dskram85/d7vk/README.md

 On Windows, simply copying `ddraw.dll` next to the game executable should work just fine.
 Note that Windows use is largely untested and D7VK is primarily aimed at use with Wine/Linux, so your mileage may vary.

-Do NOT, I repeat, do NOT copy `ddraw.dll` in your Wine or Windows system directories, as you will need access to an actual ddraw implementation for any of this to work.
+Do NOT, I repeat, do NOT copy `ddraw.dll` in your Wine or Windows system directories, as you will need access to an actual DDraw implementation for any of this to work.

 Verify that your application uses D7VK instead of wined3d by enabling the HUD (see notes below).